FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 # Update - removed the Tensorflow dependency
-In this new version there is no longer a dependency from Tensorflow, which reduced the dependecy of this repository only to scipy and scikit-learn.
+In this new version there is no longer a dependency from Tensorflow, reducing the dependecy of this repository only to scipy and scikit-learn.
 The MLP readout is now based on the scikit-learn implementation that, however, does not support dropout and the two custom activation functions, Maxout and Kafnets.
-These functionalities are still available in the branch "Tensorflow": just checkout it to run the previous version of this repository.
+These functionalities are still available in the branch "Tensorflow": just checkout it to use the previous version of this repository.

 # Framework overview